 - 9/17/18: What is a white paper but a way to stimulate discussion and encourage revision?
 To that end, we're in the midst of careful change!
 Faculty provided feedback on the white paper between May and August, and that has led to some new ideas and revisions of the white paper.
 To understand the changes, the progress guided by the General Education Committee, and to see the revised version, please check out a new blog page.
 (Information on providing more feedback is also included in the blog.)

-- Feb 2018: The Faculty Senate has approved a standing General Education Committee.
-The Committee will operate as ad hoc via the Committee on Committees in order for Colleges to hold elections in spring 2018 for terms to start in May 2018.
+Feb 2018: The Faculty Senate has approved a standing General Education Committee.
+The Committee will operate ad hoc via the Committee on Committees in order for Colleges to hold elections in spring 2018 for terms to start in May 2018.
 The 2018-2019 Faculty Manual will reflect the responsibilities of the General Education Committee when it comes out next fall.
-The Committee on Committees website provides information, as does a memo sent by Dean Griffin in February 2018.
+A memo sent by Dean Griffin details the start of this important Committee.

 - Phases 2 & 3 - Featured weeks of discussion from January 22-March 2, 2018 are complete!
 (Flyer for Phase 2.
 Flyer for Phase 3.)
 The blog has a page for each topic and is still open for reviewing ideas, resources, and making comments!